PRPPs are the future of pension reform

 What is a PRPP?

 Essentially it is a defined contribution pension plan designed to help smaller businesses and self-employed entrepreneurs implement a lower cost Workplace Retirement Program for their employees to help them save for retirement.

 The concept is that smaller employers can benefit by pooling resources with other small businesses to enjoy a cost-effective pension plan with really easy administration.

 What do smaller employers do today?

 From the statistics, not much.
 They could implement a group RRSP on their own as most of the insurance carriers have plans designed for small groups but there are still cost and administration for these programs.
-The whole idea of the PRPP is to make is easy, accessible, cost effective and foster more savings from Canadians.
+The whole idea of the PRPP is to make it easy, accessible, cost-effective and foster more savings from Canadians.

 Will it work?